 As I mentioned, Guilin is renowned for its beauty.
 With our new photography expertise (!) we were ready to take photos like this one:

-However, Mother Nature decided to be a bitch and we ended up with pictures like this:
+However, Mother Nature decided to be mean and we ended up with pictures like this:

 Here is my personal favourite: